erithion/tiril/README.md

 </details>

-* The books need to be aligned in order for the SmartBook application to show them properly.
-The rules are simple and intuitive - just keep the same number of chapters and paragraphs in both books or merge/create new paragraphs at will
+The books need to be aligned in order for SmartBook application to show them properly.
+The rules are simple and intuitive - just keep the same number of chapters and paragraphs in both books or merge/create new paragraphs at will.
+The number of empty rows doesn't matter, for only non-empty ones are accounted, but this trick often improves visual comparison.
 <details>
  <summary>Click to see the gif-image</summary>